facebookresearch/agenthive/GET_STARTED.md

 ## Installing dependencies

 The following code snippet installs the nightly versions of the libraries.
 For a faster installation, simply install `torchrl-nightly` and `tensordict-nightly`.
-However, we recommand using the `git` version as they will be more likely up-to-date with the latest features, and as we are actively working on fine-tuning torchrl for RoboHive usage, keeping the latest version of the library may be beneficial.
+However, we recommend using the `git` version as they will be more likely up-to-date with the latest features, and as we are actively working on fine-tuning torchrl for RoboHive usage, keeping the latest version of the library may be beneficial.

 ```shell